 They got married in Ardfinnan Church and had their reception in the Minella Hotel in Clonmel!

 I saw some photos of Elaine’s wedding day and herself and her husband Barry looked smashing!

 My wedding day was one of the happiest days of my life,nothing funny really happened though,it was fairly stress free!

 Did anything funny happen on your wedding day if so I would love to hear it!

-Second, people who have received either a pancreas transplant or a pancreatic islet cell transplant can sometimes stop using insulin.
+People with Type 1 diabetes who have received either a pancreas transplant or a pancreatic islet cell transplant can stop using insulin.

-Although they can reduce or eliminate the need for insulin injections, these procedures should not be undertaken lightly, because they are associated with a lifelong need for powerful immunosuppressive (antirejection) drugs that can cause serious side effects.
+Although they eliminate the need for insulin injections, these procedures should not be undertaken lightly, because they are associated with a lifelong need for powerful immunosuppressive (antirejection) drugs that can cause serious side effects.

 Please email email@example.com or leave your comments below.